 When declaring a record the compiler also produces support for:

-• a default implementation of ToString that prints the value of each member
+ToStringthat prints the value of each member - a new